Andrew Esiebo

 Andrew Esiebo (born 1978) is a Nigerian photographer.
 He has covered personal projects and assignments on primarily Nigeria and West Africa but has gained international recognition.

 Beginning his career as a freelance photographer, his work has covered the rapid development of urban Nigeria and various social issues such as sexuality, gender politics, football, popular culture, and immigration.
 His work has evolved beyond freelance photography and has begun exploring video and multimedia work.

 Early life

 Esiebo was born in Lagos, Nigeria.
 Given a camera in 2000 as a gift by his friend Jose Maria, Esiebo began teaching himself photography and began photographing the rapid development of Urban Nigeria.
-Thereafter, Esiebo began internet correspondences with a U.S. based photographer, Paul Udstrand, who gave him his first sets of photography books in which he began to develop his knowledge of photography further.
-Esiebo also tried black and white photography with his uncle, Esiebo Joseph who is a commercial photographer in Nigeria's Largest city; Ibadan, in which he assisted in processing black and white images in his darkroom.
+Thereafter, Esiebo began internet correspondences with a U.S. based photographer, Paul Udstrand, who gave him his first sets of photography books.
+Esiebo also tried black and white photography with his uncle, Esiebo Joseph who is a commercial photographer in Ibadan, in which he assisted in processing black and white images in his darkroom.